Watch: Lucas scores first Liverpool goal for over half a decade

-The magic of the FA Cup was in full effect at Home Park last night when Plymouth Argyle hosted Premier League Liverpool.
+The magic of the FA Cup was in full effect at Home Park on Wednesday night when Plymouth Argyle hosted Premier League Liverpool.

 Argyle may not have been able to pull off a historic giant killing, but something even more unlikely took place: Lucas Leiva scored his first goal for Liverpool since September 16, 2010.
 That’s almost six and a half years, or 76 months, or 2,316 days.